Your web browser is outdated and may be insecure

 • and began before the age of 18.

-Some conditions are commonly associated with learning disabilities, such as Down Syndrome, Autism, and Cerebral Palsy.
-Although having these conditions alone does not mean the person will also have learning disabilities, and many people have learning disabilities with no known cause.
+Some conditions are commonly associated with learning disabilities, such as Down Syndrome, autism, and cerebral palsy.
+However, having these conditions alone does not mean the person will also have learning disabilities and many people have learning disabilities with no known cause.

 Historically, people with learning disabilities were cared for in large institutional settings and segregated from their local communities.
-Today, people with learning disabilities are included in their local communities.
-Many people will have their own property, whilst others may live in shared/supported housing schemes or residential care.
-They access the same community and health services as everyone else, and therefore you may meet people with learning disabilities wherever you work.
+Today, many people with learning disabilities live independently or with family, while others may live in shared/supported housing schemes or residential care.
+They access the same community and health services as everyone else, therefore you may meet people with learning disabilities wherever you work.

-Learning disabilities are often accompanied by complex needs, including complex health needs.
+People with learning disabilities can often experience multiple health and social care needs, including complex health needs.
 People with learning disabilities die 20-30 years younger than the rest of the population.
-Most people with learning disabilities experience other long term conditions, with 46% of people experiencing 7 or more long term conditions.
+Many people with learning disabilities experience other long-term conditions, with 46% of people experiencing 7 or more long-term conditions.
 98% of people with learning disabilities have been prescribed medication, and the average number of medications a person with learning disabilities is prescribed is 6.2.
-(LeDeR programme annual report 2020)

-Identifying and treating the health needs of people with learning disabilities can be complicated by communication difficulties, unusual presentations of symptoms, and diagnostic overshadowing.
+Identifying and treating the health needs of people with learning disabilities can be complicated by communication difficulties, unusual presentations of symptoms and diagnostic overshadowing.
+This is when one presentation overrides our ability to see beyond this.
+For example, a person with learning disabilities and limited verbal communication may present as hitting the side of their face.

 Related to learning disabilities: